zhl113/hello-world/README.md

 Hi, guys!

-Welcome to GitHub, well, just a rookie with a new branch.
+Welcome to GitHub, well, just a rookie working on a new branch.